mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 So, who protects your life?
 Who makes it possible for your life to exist for twenty years?
 You?
 No. Something else.
 That is really vastness.
 This is called [emptiness](glossary#śūnyatā), philosophically speaking, and if you experience that emptiness it is called [Buddha Nature](glossary#buddha-nature).
 Or, plainly speaking, that is universal consciousness, or truth, or sometimes, vastness.

-##### 43:16

 And sometimes, vastness is personalized, and it's called [Buddha](glossary#buddha).
 Because we realize vastness of the universe, your life, where there is no distraction, no dichotomies, no discrimination.
 Completely peace; perfectly peace and harmony.

 ##### 43:50

 So, who makes yourself confused? ...
 We ourselves make ourselves confused.
 That's all.
 Why?
 Because we have a consciousness already.
 So, immediately, consciousness starts to pick.
 This is intellectual understanding of human existence.
 Immediately we analyze existential fact; analyze it.
 If we analyze existential fact, we are [at?] two contradictory [aspects?].
 A is A, but A is not A. [Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
 But Katagiri is not Katagiri; Katagiri is [Minnesota Zen Meditation Center](glossary#minnesota-zen-meditation-center).
 So, Katagiri cannot exist alone, separate from Zen Center.
 Katagiri must be supported, must be [one?], must be alive, with Zen Center.
 It is true, Katagiri is not Katagiri.
 And then, I understand myself in all [features?].

 ##### 45:23

 This is very important.
 That's why we have to explain [ourselves?] – because consciousness already analyzes existential fact.
 Existential fact itself is nothing; no waves, very calm.
 [Katagiri](glossary#katagiri) is just Katagiri; that's all.
 That's enough.
 If I say Katagiri is just Katagiri, that Katagiri is broad scale of Katagiri, interconnected, interpenetrated with Zen Center, the people, Minnesota, Japan, and the universe.

 This is very natural.
 If you understand in that way, it's not necessary to [have a] complicated system of understanding: "A is A; A is not A; that's why A is A" – it's not necessary to say so.
 But we have to do so, because consciousness is already complicated.
 That's why we have to explain.
 That's it.

 ##### 46:38

 That is characteristic of human being.
 Bird, dog, don't think in that way.
 When they feel hungry, just bite.
 Just eat. *[laughter]* Dogs, they bark at you.
 When you pass a certain home, immediately they appear and bark at you.
 I don't like the dog barking at me.
 But, nothing to do.
-Sometimes, well, just one word, very simple word, you can stop.
+Sometimes, well, just one word, very simple word, you can stop [it].
 Don't give a gentle word, just a simple word: "*shut up*". *[laughter]*

 *[tape change]*